 Whelan still owns the club but no longer runs it; there’s a statue of him holding the Cup outside the West Stand:

 Sadly, Wigan also became the first club in history to win the FA Cup and get relegated in the same year – three days later, in fact.
 Two years after that they dropped down to League One.
-They got back up in 2016, went back down in 2017, and last year won the league, putting them back in the Championship for this season.
+They got back up in 2016, went back down in 2017, went back up a year later but down again to League One for the 2020-21 season.

 There are so many clubs around (see “Make Manchester Your Base”) that Wigan – despite having a short history with all of them – consider Bolton Wanderers (especially), Preston North End, Oldham Athletic, Blackburn Rovers, Burnley, Bury and Rochdale as rivals.